herron11/514-group-project/README.md

 # Process and Thread Manager

 ### Project Overview
-This project implements a Process and Thread Manager that allows users to create and manage both processes and threads, tracks resource allocation to processes, and identifies potential deadlocks in the system.
+This project implements a Process and Thread Manager that allows users to create and manage processes and threads, tracks resource allocation to processes, create and manages a thread pool, and identifies potential deadlocks in the system.

 ### Features
-- Process creation and termination
 - Create/manage multiple processes and threads
+- Thread Pool Management
+- Resource Allocation Tracking
 - Deadlock Detection

 ### How To Run The Program